ehmicky/winston-error-format/README.md

   transports: [new transports.Console()],
 })

-const error = new Error('Could not read file.') logger.error(error)
+const error = new ExampleError('Could not read file.') logger.error(error)
 // Printed on the console:
-// error: InputError: Could not read file.
+// error: ExampleError: Could not read file.
 //     at ...
 ```